khshourov/learning/neovim/README.md

     - :source/:so will execute the current file and reload nvim
     - :help <keyword>, :q to quit the help buffer

+-10
+    - Alt - k mapping doesn't work.
+Maybe it conflicts with other mapping?

 </pre>